1

 Examples of demonstration in a Sentence

 I went to a sculpture demonstration last weekend.
 One of the instructors gave a demonstration of how to prune a tree.
 Would you mind giving us a demonstration so that we can see how the machine works?
 He brought along a copy of the software for demonstration.
-Students took part in several nonviolent demonstrations against the government.
-The latest tests are a clear demonstration that the vaccine works.
-Many people sent cards and flowers in demonstration of their sympathy.

-These examples are programmatically compiled from various online sources to illustrate current usage of the word 'demonstration.'
-Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
-Send us feedback about these examples.
+Examples are automatically compiled from online sources to show current usage.
+Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback.

 Word History